abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

 It's a common issue in CSS when two **vertical margins** are overlapping, they will collapse (combine) into a single margin.

-> **Margins only collapse in Flow layout**
+- **Margins only collapse in Flow layout**

->
-> - Margin collapse is unique to [Flow layout](./3-CSS-Layouts.md#flow-layout-block-vs-inline).
+  - Margin collapse is unique to [Flow layout](./3-CSS-Layouts.md#flow-layout-block-vs-inline).
 If you have children inside a `display: flex` parent, those children's margins will never collapse.
+  - It doesn't happen with `flexbox`, `grid`, or `inline-block` elements.

 - Here, only one of them will be visible to the page which is the larger one and **not** their sum (**The bigger margin wins**)
   ![Margin Collapse](./img/collapsing-margins-1.png)